atv-sandbox/action-docker-hello-world/README.md

-# action-docker-hello-world
-Testing how to use a custom action to use a docker container in a workflow

-Used the folowing guide from GutHub: https://docs.github.com/en/enterprise-server@2.22/actions/creating-actions/creating-a-docker-container-action

 # Hello world docker action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action prints "Hello World" to the log or "Hello" + the name of a person to greet.
+To learn how this action was built, see "[Creating a Docker container action](https://help.github.com/en/articles/creating-a-docker-container-action)" in the GitHub Help documentation.

 ## Inputs